finance calculator

 Deep dive

-This PMI drop calculator projects your LTV using appreciation and compares it to your lender’s PMI threshold to see if you may qualify to remove PMI.
+This PMI drop calculator projects your loan-to-value using an assumed home appreciation rate and compares it to your lender’s PMI threshold so you can see when you may qualify to remove PMI.

 FAQs